acm-uiuc/icpc-website/_posts/2016-01-19-Welcome-back!.md

 <br>

-Our first meeting of the semester will be on Tuesday, February 26th from 6-8 PM in 0218 Siebel Center.
+Our first meeting of the semester will be on Tuesday, January 26th from 6-8 PM in 0218 Siebel Center.
 Our first meeting will be a welcome meeting, so we will be explaining how ICPC works and answering any questions about ICPC that you may have.
 Bring anyone you know who might be interested